phac-nml/biohansel/docs/source/installation-docs/command-line.rst

 2. Make sure the correct version of python is being installed to (v3.x)

-biohansel installation with pip from Github
+Biohansel installation with pip from Github
 -------------------------------------------

 Use the following command: